rawgraphs/rawgraphs-app/README.md

 Currently in beta.

 **Raw** is an open web tool developed at the [DensityDesign Research Lab](http://www.densitydesign.org) (Politecnico di Milano) to create custom vector-based visualizations on top of the amazing [d3.js](https://github.com/mbostock/d3) library.
-Primarily conceived as a tool for designers and vis geeks, Raw aims at providing a missing link  between spreadsheet applications (e.g. Microsoft Excel, Apple Numbers, OpenRefine) and vector graphics editors (e.g. Adobe Illustrator, Adobe InDesign, CorelDRAW).
+Primarily conceived as a tool for designers and vis geeks, Raw aims at providing a missing link  between spreadsheet applications (e.g. Microsoft Excel, Apple Numbers, OpenRefine) and vector graphics editors (e.g. Adobe Illustrator, Inkscape, Adobe InDesign, ...).

 Raw works with delimiter-separated values (i.e. csv and tsv files) as well as with copied-and-pasted texts from other applications (e.g. Microsoft Excel).
 Based on the [svg](http://en.wikipedia.org/wiki/Svg) format, visualizations can be easily imported in and edited with vector graphics applications for further refinements, or directly embedded into web pages.